microbiome/course_2021_radboud/explore.md

 ### Transformations

-Abundances are always relative even though counts are calculated.
+Abundances are always relative even though absolute counts are calculated.
 That is due to technical aspects of the data generation process (see e.g. [Gloor et al., 2017](https://www.frontiersin.org/articles/10.3389/fmicb.2017.02224/full)).
 Below, we calculate relative abundances as these are usually easier to interpret than plain counts.
 For some statistical models we need to